 Recognizing and incorporating the diversity of people’s cultures, values, and beliefs is essential to effectively communicating with multicultural audiences.
-Through culturally driven communications, public health professionals can prioritize the preferences and perspectives of target audiences and ensure each priority population feels represented within messaging, visuals, and outreach.
+Through culturally driven communications, public health professionals can prioritize the preferences and perspectives of priority audiences and ensure each priority population feels represented within messaging, visuals, and outreach.

 Share on Social